Interview with Amazon - The Online Assessment

 I’m down to 15 minutes.
 Running out of time with a bug I couldn’t find… Oh god, this experience is just like my online assessment with Google, repeating itself.

 Fortunately, I had practiced with a timer when doing Leetcode, so I didn’t panic as I did with Google.

-I kept my cool and walked through couple more edge case examples.
+I kept my cool and walked through a couple more edge case examples.
 They all seemed good.
 By this point, I had my own testing script that would allow me to quickly check the outputs of test cases.
 But I still couldn’t find the problem.

 The timer was now below 10 minutes.
-I had looked and looked, but was starting to give up hope.
+I had looked and looked but was starting to give up hope.
 I was thinking to myself “You know what, maybe I’m just hopeless for these kinds of interviews.
 Maybe I just don’t have what it takes to make it to a Big-N company.
 I prepped so mu- wait a minute.”
 I looked at the input requirements again.
 There was a minor detail that I missed.
 I quickly ran another test and bam, I found the problem.
 It wasn’t a bug.
 I just misunderstood the question and had the wrong implementation.

 I had 7 minutes left.
 I needed to re-write a huge chunk of my solution.
 This is a dangerous thing to do with so little time left.
 What if some other test cases fail after re-writing the solution?